flipz357/flipz357.github.io/_posts/2024-03-13-explain-text-similarity.md

 Don’t worry, **we’ll keep this post light-hearted**, so that you won’t need to digest much math for understanding.

-## Method 1): Decision space explanation via metric distillation
+## Decision space explanation via metric distillation

 This is based on a work written by me and Anette Frank.
 A motivation was to get some high-level explanation on similarity decisions and compose the overall similarity in a faithful way from aspectual sub-similarities.
 Us humans want to have higher-level explanations: *“These documents are similar because they’re about the same topics”*. *“These documents are dissimilar because they’re contradicting each other”*.
 And so on.